stewcop23/LinAlgExtras/README.md

 * [3Blue1Brown: Essence of Linear Algebra](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&si=a3Iv4Xm85umd5VaF)
   * A great math youtube channel in general, and this series provides excelent visualizations of some of the weirder concepts.
 * [Khan Academy | Linear Algebra](https://www.khanacademy.org/math/linear-algebra)
   * If you dont know Khan Academy, you should, they're great.
-Not sure how close their course is to 174, but there may be a few usefull practice problems on there
+Not sure how close their course is to 174, but there may be a few useful practice problems on there
 * [Kimberly Brehm | Linear Agebra (Entire Course)](https://youtube.com/playlist?list=PLl-gb0E4MII03hiCrZa7YqxUMEeEPmZqK&si=IidBIq97HmHjQie8)
   * I haven't looked very far into this one, but according to a Sci 26, it has "similar content" although it's "in a bit of a different order"
 * [Dr. Trefor Bazett](https://www.youtube.com/playlist?list=PLHXZ9OQGMqxfUl0tcqPNTJsb7R6BqSLo6)